 Read below for travel health advice on United States from the MDtravelhealth channel on Red Planet Travel.

 Are you a doctor or medical professional with knowledge of the situation in United States Why not apply to contribute to this page?
+You will get a link and referrals to your clinic from this site.

 An outbreak of infections caused by enterovirus 68 was reported from the United States in September 2014, chiefly affecting children.
 The outbreak began in the Midwest and spread rapidly to most of the other states, causing hundreds of cases.
 Most enterovirus infections are either asymptomatic or cause mild symptoms, similar to the common cold.
 A small number of cases develop severe respiratory complications.
 This appears to occur more commonly with enterovirus 68 infections.
 There is no vaccine and no treatment.
 The key to prevention is good personal hygiene and scrupulous hand-washing, especially after defecation and before handling food.